lem0nSec/CreateRemoteThreadPlus/README.md

 ### Creating a data structure that holds parameters
 MessageBox expects a HWND as first parameter, the second and third parameters are pointers to constant strings (messagebox text and title), the fourth parameter is a UINT (content and behaviour of the messagebox).
-The data structure will be the following (the order of the values within the struct is irrelevant):
+The data structure will be the following:

 ```c